GGV Capital gave this real estate startup founder a term sheet 48 hours after meeting – TechCrunch

 “It’s really important because square feet is one of the biggest drivers of home value,” Young said.
 “So if you’re trying to understand how much a home’s worth or could be worth, you really have to understand the local zoning rules.”

-Realm’s marketplace offering, where an adviser connects owners to contractors, architects and lenders that can carry out the company’s recommendations, is currently only live in California, but will be expanding to new markets over the next 12 months.
+Realm’s marketplace offering, where an adviser connects owners to contractors, architects and lenders that can carry out the company’s recommendations, is currently only live in California but will be expanding to new markets over the next 12 months.

 “People can digitally consume our free insights but a lot want help interpreting them,” Young said.